You stop hearing the story late and start moving while the window is still calm.

 After

-You see the merge graph 21–47 days before the deck is even drafted.
+You get a plain-English read on which teams are accelerating, 21–47 days before the deck is even drafted.

 Decks are written for the next round.
-Code is the company's actual behaviour, updated daily, by people who don't know they're being read.
+The engineering is the company's actual behaviour, updated daily, by people who don't know they're being read.
+You never open a repo — the read is done for you.

 Shift 2